Luthey-Schulten-Lab/SummerSchool_2025/CME/bimolecule/README.md

 ## Biomolecular Reaction

-In this tutorial, we will motivate stochastic modeling with a simple bimolecular reaction.
-The counts of reactants are small enough that you will see the fluctuations and variance of the stochastic result compared to the deterministic one.
-You will use `Tut1.1-ODEBimol.ipynb` to run the ODE of Bimolecular reaction solved with Scipy, and `Tut1.2-CMEBimol.ipynb` to run the CME of the Bimolecular reaction with jLM in Lattice Microbe.
+In this tutorial, we will introduce stochastic modeling using a simple bimolecular reaction.
+The numbers of reactant molecules are small enough that you will observe fluctuations and variance in the stochastic results compared to the deterministic ones.

-We will simulate the association/dissociation reaction of hypothetical molecules:
+We will model the reversible association/dissociation reaction of hypothetical molecules:
 ```math
 \ce{A + B <=>[\ce{k_f}][\ce{k_r}]C}
 ```

-Let us start out with a small number of each particles: 100 of A and B and 0 of C.  Let us put these particiles in a microbe sized volume of 1 $fL$.
-Also, let us start off with forward rate $k_f=1.07\times 10^6M^{-1}s^{-1}$ and backward rate $k_r=0.351/s$.
+We begin with small initial counts: 100 molecules of A, 100 of B, and 0 of C. These molecules are placed in a microbe-sized volume of 1 fL.
+Also, let us start off with forward rate $k_f$=1.07$\times10^6$ M<sup>-1</sup>s<sup>-1</sup> and backward rate $k_r$=0.351 s<sup>-1</sup>.

-Under ODE representation using concentrations of species, the change of concentrations for A, B, and C are:
+Under ODE representation using concentrations of species, the rates of change of A, B, and C are:

 ```math
 \begin{aligned}
 \frac{d[A]}{dt}&=-k_f[A][B]+k_r[C]\\